Home | The Boat | First Mate | Admiral | Guestbook

 Create a Cruising Library

-Before you're ready to take off for parts unknown, it's a good idea to gather reference books.
+Before you are ready to take off for parts unknown, it is a good idea to gather reference books.
 I opted to do most of my acquisitions while still ashore.
 Back then I had an income and online access for bargains.
 By shopping Amazon [that's a referral link] and Half, plus ABE Books, I was able to find most at bargain prices.

 Budget boaters do not pay retail, nor buy new when used is available.